What is stress?

 An interview with our resilience expert Renate Freisler

-Renate Freisler: "Very much, I have to thank you.
-The answer in one word is: One survival strategy.
-Stress is a physical and mental reaction to a situation that the person concerned perceives as (too) great challenge/excessive demands.”
+Renate Freisler: „Thank you very much.
+The answer in one word is: A Survival strategy.
+Stress is a physical and psychological reaction to a situation that is perceived by the person concerned as (too) challenging/overwhelming.“

 Melisa Y. and Sophia B.: „What types of stress are there for you?“

-Renate Freisler: “Eustress = positive stress; distress = negative stress”
+Renate Freisler: „Eustress = positive stress; disstress = negative stress“

 Melisa Y. and Sophia B.: „What are the different meanings of stress?“

-Renate Freisler: “Positive stress is experienced as stimulating and the challenge is perceived as pleasant or manageable.
+Renate Freisler: „Positive stress is experienced as stimulating and the challenge is perceived as pleasant or manageable.
 In addition to the stress hormones adrenaline and noradrenaline, endorphins such as dopamine are also released.
-This brings the body into positive emotional excitement and releases mental powers.
-This often leads to flow moments.
+This brings the body into a positive emotional state of excitement and releases mental energy.
+This often leads to moments of flow.

 Negative stress is experienced as a burden.
-The available coping strategies do not match the given requirements.
-Feelings such as fear, anger, sadness arise and perception is narrowed.
-The body switches to attack or flight, when that is not possible it can become rigid or 'feign dead'.”
+The coping strategies available do not match the given requirements.
+Feelings such as fear, anger and sadness arise and perception is restricted.
+The body switches to attack or flight; if this is not possible, rigidity or ‚playing dead‘ can develop.“

 Stress as a feasible challenge